multiplayer-app/multiplayer-session-recorder-go/README.md

 The Multiplayer Full Stack Session Recorder can be used inside the CLI apps.

-The [Multiplayer Time Travel Demo](https://github.com/multiplayer-app/multiplayer-time-travel-platform) includes an example [node.js CLI app](https://github.com/multiplayer-app/multiplayer-time-travel-platform/tree/main/clients/go-cli-app).
+The [Multiplayer Time Travel Demo](https://github.com/multiplayer-app/multiplayer-time-travel-platform) includes an example [Go CLI app](https://github.com/multiplayer-app/multiplayer-time-travel-platform/tree/main/clients/go-cli-app).

 See an additional example below.